 Description

-A Command (Class: Command) represents an action that can be performed to support the Functionality.
+A Command (Class: Command) represents an action that can be performed to support the Function.
 A Command is the -human understandable - name of that action that is invoked in a device or is reported by the device.
 An Operation exposes a Command to the network.
-OperationInput and OperationOutput of the related Operation can parameterize the command. e.g. the Functionality "dimming-functionality" of a light switch that remotely controls a light could have a Command "setLightIntensity", with a parameter that has values 0 - 100 %.
+OperationInput and OperationOutput of the related Operation can parameterize the command. e.g. the Function "dimming-Function" of a light switch that remotely controls a light could have a Command "setLightIntensity", with a parameter that has values 0 - 100 %.

 Also InputDataPoints and OutputDataPoints expose Commands to the network.
 When a Device communicates in a RESTful way then changing (UPDATEing) an InputDataPoint triggers an action in the Device once the Device has read out the data from the InputDataPoint.
 Similarly, when a Device sets the data of an OutputDataPoint then it provides state information about the Device.